-Language Errors Examples:Ball referring to ball, balloon, marble, egg, or apple Moon referring to moon, half-moon shaped lemon slice, or half a Cheerio Car referring to a car, bus, truck, or tractor Daddy referring to dad or any man Doggie referring to dog or any four-legged animal Making Sentences Most children begin to combine words into simple sentences by 18 to 24 months of age © Words directly relevant to meaning Words not critical to the meaning are left out - similar to the way telegrams were written.
-These sentences are brief and to the point, containing only vital information · ■ By about 2 1⁄2 years of age, children have the ability to produce more complex sentences (four or more words per sentence).
-The longer sentences are filled with grammatical morphemes (words or endings of words that make sentences more grammatical). - A 1 1⁄2-year-old might say "kick ball" but a 3-year- old would be more likely to say "I am kicking the ball"
+- Most children begin to combine words into simple sentences by 18 to 24 months of age - Children's first sentences are two-word combinations referred to as Telegraphic speech - Words directly relevant to meaning - Words not critical to the meaning are left out similar to the way telegrams were written. - These sentences are brief and to the point, containing only vital information - "More cookie", "Mommy go", "Daddy juice" - By about 21⁄2 years of age, children have the ability to produce more complex sentences (four or more words per sentence). - The longer sentences are filled with grammatical morphemes (words or endings of words that make sentences more grammatical). - A 11⁄2-year-old might say "kick ball" but a 3-yearold would be more likely to say "I am kicking the ball"

-. •

-(Number of 11 ariza tion

-Overregu. iai iza LICHI
+Overregularization

-Speech errors in which children treat irregular forms of

-Although technically wrong, Overregularization is a sign of because it shows children are applying the rules to grammar.
+- Speech errors in which children treat irregular forms of words as if they were regular. - Applying rules to words that are exceptions to the rule - This leads young children to talk about foots, tooths, sleeps, sheeps and mouses. - Although technically wrong, Overregularization is a sign of verbal sophistication because it shows children are applying the rules to grammar.